abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

 This function grows a little more rapidly than the `linear function O(n)` and a lot less rapidly than the `quadratic function O(n^2)`; therefore,

-- we would greatly prefer an algorithm with a running time that is proportional to `nlogn`, than one with `quadratic` running time.
+- we would greatly prefer an algorithm with a running time that is proportional to `n log(n)`, than one with `quadratic` running time.

 ---